Mountain Laurel: Pennsylvania’s State Flower

-The Mountain Laurel, Pennsylvania’s state flower, is perhaps the most beautiful of all our native shrubs.
-These large rhododendron-like flowers can be seen blossoming in June throughout Pennsylvania’s forestlands.
-The best place to see Mountain Laurel is to visit the beautiful Laurel Fields near Clear Creek State Forest, just north of Brookville in Jefferson County.
+Mountain Laurel is Pennsylvania’s state flower and perhaps the most beautiful of native American shrubs.
+These large rhododendron-like leaves remain dark green throughout the year and in late May to mid June they can be seen blossoming throughout Pennsylvania’s forestlands.
+But your best bet is to visit the beautiful Laurel Fields in Clear Creek State Forest, just north of Brookville in Jefferson County.

-In addition to the Laurel Fields, mountain laurels and rhododendron abound throughout 16,000-acre Clear Creek State Forest, which has 35 miles of trails to explore, as well as Beartown Rocks, an amazing array of house-sized boulders created by glaciers.
+In addition to the Laurel Fields, mountain laurels and rhododendron abound throughout 16,000-acre Clear Creek State Forest, which has miles of trails to explore.
+Beartown Rocks is a popular attraction with an amazing drift of house-sized boulders created by glaciers.
 There is also a diverse collection of trees and a wide variety of birds and wildlife to see.
 Equestrian and mountain bike riding is permitted.